alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

     return inf.read_memory(addr, size).tobytes()
 ```

-A breakpoint can be used by creating a class extending the `gdb.Breakpoint` base class and providing
+A breakpoint can be used by creating a class extending `gdb.Breakpoint` and providing a `stop()`
-a `stop()` method which will be executed when the breakpoint will be triggered (**before** running the
+method which will be executed when the breakpoint will be triggered (**before** running the program).
-program).
-In the example below, `PreBP` sets up the memory and registers before an ECALL and snapshots
+In the example below, `PreBP` sets up the memory and registers before an ECALL and snapshots the
-the state allowing the `PostBP` to read input arguments and perform asserts.
+state allowing the `PostBP` to read input arguments and perform asserts.

 ```py
 class PreBP(gdb.Breakpoint):